Petra Taylor: Relationship with Barry Grant

+Departure

+Marie becomes optimistic Petra will soon return home but writers had already created a tragic ending for Petra via a suicide story.
+Pigg had remained contracted to Brookside for just one year.
 The episode dealing with Petra's suicide was broadcast on 25 January 1984, when police inform Marie and Michelle.
 Petra's death occurred off-screen at a North Wales boarding house.
 Viewers who missed the episode continued writing to the Brookside press office, enquiring what had happened to Petra.
 This continued for more than eight months.
 Pigg told Liverpool Echo's Roy West that she did not watch Petra's suicide episode.
 She was also annoyed by members of the public unable to separate reality and fiction.
 She revealed that "by then I was getting pretty tired of it all because people were always spotting me and thinking they had done something really clever - after all in the storyline Petra was supposed to be missing."
 Pigg added that on one "embarrassing" occasion, a "big gang of lads" noticed her and chased her down a Liverpudlian street.

 Pigg disliked Petra's moody characterisation and tragic stories following Gavin's death.
 She wanted Petra to transform into a "merry widow".
 Pigg described herself as "naturally outgoing and happy" and Petra being "miserable and depressed" constantly did not "suit her".
 She also revealed that playing Petra created a "nervous tension" that caused her to giggle in scenes, which she worried about.
 Owed to this negative experience, Pigg told West that she was relieved that writers killed Petra off.
 In 1987, she told Peter Grant from Liverpool Echo that "after playing the depressing Petra in Brookside it was a relief believe me, to be away from the soap character - even though I am proud of my involvement in Brookside."
-Pigg also believed the show quickly lost it's authentic Liverpool accents after her and Usher's departures.
+Pigg also believed the show quickly lost its authentic Liverpool accents after her and Usher's departures.